linode/apl-docs/docs/get-started/labs/view-logs.md

 Loki needs to be enabled on the platform level and Grafana needs to be enabled for the Team.
 :::

 When your application is deployed, you would of course like to be able to see container logs for debugging purposes.
-Grafana Loki is used in APL for log aggregation.
+Grafana Loki is used for log aggregation.
 When Loki on the Platform level is enabled, you'll see the Loki app in your Team Apps.

 ## View container logs